 Car parks in the CBD are undergoing closures to make way for a new CBD that includes open spaces, offices, apartments, shops, cafes and restaurants.

 Lennox Bridge Car Park

-The Lennox Bridge Car Park will be closed from Monday 2 May 2016.
+The Lennox Bridge Car Park has been closed from Monday 2 May 2016.